abstract gray background

 It can be argued that the attention for adoption of real-world evidence regulatory process has also been enhanced by medicine and vaccine developers to fight the SARS-CoV-2 pandemic.
 In addition to the EMA and FDA, various regulatory authorities have been looking at implementing the use of real-world evidence to support clinical development, a recent example of which is the guidance on the use of real-world data in clinical studies published by the United Kingdom’s Medicines & Healthcare products Regulatory Agency (MHRA) in December 2021.19

-Early Engagement and Collaborations
+Early engagement and collaborations

 Considering the evolving and diverse regulatory frameworks across jurisdictions, sponsors are encouraged to engage with regulatory agencies and other stakeholders — such as registry holders and health technology assessment bodies, ideally through joint scientific advice procedures, when applicable, such as EMA/FDA parallel scientific advice or integrated scientific advice — when planning to conduct registry-based studies.